MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 To gauge cyber contractor maturity, CMMC provides a tiered approach based on five levels determined by cybersecurity hygiene (which includes the number of technical security practices implemented) and processes (the capability to manage organizational security).

-It is certainly the case that when it comes to transferring files within a context where CUI is involved, any file transfer solution would need to meet minimum security requirements for at least Maturity Level 3.
+It is certainly the case that when it comes to transferring files within a context where CUI is involved, any file transfer solution would need to meet minimum security requirements for at least CMMC Level 2.

-Because CMMC regulations require much more than simple technical security measures to protect data, a compliant file transferring solution can bring several types of data control, security, and auditing capabilities.
-This is why many contractors opt for managed file transfer (MFT) solutions to handle enterprise file sharing.
+Because CMMC regulations require much more than simple technical security measures to protect data, a compliant managed file transfer (MFT) solution provides numerous data control, security, and auditing capabilities.
+This is why many contractors opt for managed file transfer solutions like Kiteworks Secure MFT to handle enterprise file transfer.

-Consider CMMC Maturity Level 3, the minimum level needed to handle CUI.
+Consider CMMC Level 2, the minimum level needed to handle CUI.
 At this level, a managed file transfer solution would need to include the following features:

 • Encryption for all data at rest and data in transit: Typical encryption algorithms at this level include AES-128 or AES-256 (for data at rest) and TLS 1.2 or higher (for data in transit).

-• Sufficient Access Controls: An MFT solution that maintains compliance will include ways to limit system access to authorized users, place access limits based on transaction type, limit login attempts, strictly control user privileges, and verify or control the number of transactions on the system.
+• Sufficient Access Controls: An MFT solution that maintains compliance will include robust access controls—ways to limit system access to authorized users, place access limits based on transaction type, limit login attempts, strictly control user privileges, and verify or control the number of transactions on the system.

 • Audit Logs: CMMC calls for IT systems that provide audit logs for the actions of users on the system.
 This includes the capacity to uniquely trace steps across the system, maintain immutable logs for forensic analytics, accurately timestamp logs, create alerts based on logged events, protect audit information from tampering or corruption, and generate reports based on audit logs.